-One well-educated mother recalled phoning a friend when it seemed that world war three was breaking out in her home between the adults and their child.
+One well-educated mother recalled phoning a friend when it seemed that World War III was breaking out in her home between the adults and their child.
 The mother confided that she felt like a failure as a parent.
 Her friend reminded her that every parent encounters challenging times.
 If what you are doing isn’t working, then you have to try something else.

 “That is a good thing for parents to remember,” said Brenda Niel, local child and adolescent therapist.
 “Children are going to act out.
 You have to keep trying things until you find something that works with your child.
 The key is never to give up.
 And believe me, there will be times when it is tempting, but you have to hang in there.”